CristhianMotoche/cristhianmotoche.github.io/about.markdown

 title: About
 ---
 I'm Cristhian Motoche a student from Quito, Ecuador.
-I started this blog post page to improve my writting skills, and because I want to share some of my knowledge with you.
+I started this blog post page to improve my writting skills, and because I want to.
 I will be adding some blog posts ocassionally.

 # Contact info: